datopian/playbook/ops/README.md

 1. **GSuite Account and Email:** Create their email account as first.last@datopian.com on Google Admin page and share the login details via email (part of email creation wizard in google apps).
 After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.

     * Add to Services Team Group on Google Admin page
+    * Add to other relevant Shared Drives (see [Shared drives access](https://docs.google.com/document/d/1bY7za2nRTN-shUDYQkW3_pjSP6G0RiEFiT5kpEOgY44/edit#heading=h.ok73f94peqs6))

 2. **Create accounts / send invitations** on systems where they can't create themselves

-    * Xero -- with their company email address;
+    * Xero Inc - with their personal email address [see Xero access](https://docs.google.com/document/d/1bY7za2nRTN-shUDYQkW3_pjSP6G0RiEFiT5kpEOgY44/edit#heading=h.v59x2fkuxkjt)

 3. **Welcome Call Invitation**: Send them an invitation for a Welcome Call within the next days.
 If this before their start date make sure you check their availability for the call.